dustMason/blockchain/readme.md

 To run the 'app', simply `bundle install` and `ruby app.rb`.
 You can interact with a simple web interface at http://localhost:4567.

+Instead of running multiple nodes and introducing some kind of JSON format for the blockchain data, this app simulates a network of peer nodes all within one process.
+The simulation assumes they all communicate instantaneously.

-- A genesis block is mined when the blockchain is initialized and the reward is assigned to a new random address.
+- A genesis block is mined when each blockchain is initialized and the reward is assigned to its node.
 You can send funds from that address to new ones.

-- The ledger ignores invalid transactions, but they are still allowed into the blocks.

 - The blockchain itself is stored as a singly linked list.
 The hash of each block is computed from a combination of its own data and the hash of the previous linked block.